-OK, so there I was, outside planting my garden, enjoying the tingly sensation of mosquitoes sucking my blood and gnats chewing off the top layers of my flesh, and I finally got about 11/12ths of everything planted; and I was very glad about this because HOLY COW it’s June awreddy and I shoulda had everything planted by now but then I looked in the planting chart in the Old Farmer’s Almanac and it’s OK, it’s OK, it’s gonna be OK; unless of course I continue with this run-on sentence and then it’s maybe not gonna be so OK.
+OK, so there I was, outside planting my garden, enjoying the tingly sensation of mosquitoes sucking my blood and gnats chewing off the top layers of my flesh, and most everything that needed to be planted is growing nicely, but HOLY COW July is half gone awreddy and I shoulda got some peas in the ground and maybe some turnips but then I looked in the planting chart in the Old Farmer’s Almanac and it’s OK, it’s OK, it’s gonna be OK; unless of course I continue with this run-on sentence and then it’s maybe not gonna be so OK.

 So yes, it’s gratifying to have most of my stuff in the ground.
 Now, those who know me understand that my mind is often wandering into strange territories.
-So today, while talking to friends at work about my garden, I had some “scientific” revelations that, if successful, will revolutionize gardening forever more.
+So today my mind was fizzing with ideas and I poofed out some “scientific” revelations that, if successful, will revolutionize gardening forever more.
 The “science” goes thusly:

 9 – The seeds I plant are often the part of the plant that actually gets eaten during harvest.
 This goes for potatoes, too, in that although a “seed potato” is planted, one could actually eat it.
 However, you wouldn’t get any harvest if you ate all the seeds (ha, ha ha).

-So my scientific infusion is: one should be able to plant other things we eat and grow more of them.
+Therefore and to wit, my scientific infusion shall be proclaimed thusly: one should be able to plant other parts of other things we eat and grow more of them.

-Grade school biology tells us that plants use photosynthesis to grow.
-So my theory, which of course has to be true because it’s posted here on the interwebs, is that if we plant other food items we should be able to increase our original amount via food-o-synthesis.
+Try to keep an open mind here.
+If we can regrow foods like celery and carrots, why couldn’t we expand that practice to just about any other food?
+So my theory, which of course has to be true because it’s posted here on the interwebs, is that if we plant other food items we should be able to increase our original amount of food things via food-o-synthesis.